 The Starting of the round

-The first round starts with a double 6 or next double down in number of dots (pips) that is held.
+The first round starts with a double 6 domino/bone.
+If no double-6 is held, then the next highest double may be played.
 The second round starts with double 5 or next double down, and so on.
 The final round will start with double 0.

 The starting chickie yard must be a PLUS sign, no other play is possible until all four arms are played.

-Once the 4 arms are played you may play any tile you have on any arm matching numbers in the usual domino manor.
+After all 4 arms of the starting double dominoes are played then you may play any tile you have on any of the arms matching dominoes in the usual manor.

-Playing a Double: When you play a double domino, you call out Chickie + the number on the domino; from this point on the chickie foot consisting of three dominoes matching the double placed in a chicken foot pattern from the double must be completed before another domino may be played elsewhere.
+Playing a Double: When you play a double domino, you call out Chickie + the number on the domino.
+Dominoes can only be played on the chickie foot until the foot is complete.
+A completed foot consists of three toes.
+See picture for an example of a Chickie-6.

 If you are unable to play you must draw a tile from the chickie yard, if that tile can be played it must be played.
 If the drawn tile cannot be played your turn ends.

-Play ends when someone runs out of tiles or when a Chickie Foot cannot be completed due to all the tiles with that number in the chickie yard already.
+Play ends when someone runs out of tiles, or when a Chickie Foot cannot be completed due to all the required tiles having been played already.

-Each player counts the dots (pips) and adds that to thier score.
+Each player counts the dots (pips) and adds that to their score.
 At the end of the 7 rounds, the low score wins.